Mcisah/BI/README.md

-# BincomInterview
+# BI
-A solution for test questions from bincom's interview.
+A solution for test questions.
 Simply run each file titled by the question's number.

-PS: see requirements.txt if needed, (most are probably pre-installed on your system 😉).
+PS: see requirements.txt if needed, (most are probably pre-installed).
+PostgreSQL required as well.